The Cache Valley earthquakes are a reminder of the potential for the Great Utah Earthquake - ExBulletin

 The Cache Valley earthquakes are a reminder of the potential for the Great Utah Earthquake

-Logan – Cache Valley has experienced over a dozen earthquakes in the space of a few days – all centered around the western side of the county.
+Logan, Utah – Cache Valley has experienced more than a dozen earthquakes in the space of a few days.
+They were all centered around the western side of the county.

 They are very small earthquakes but they still deserve our attention.